Keep it Hot

 Contest-specific rules:

-The AMV submitted must have been published after May 31, 2023 and must not have won a prize in a competition.
-(This includes a ranking from 1st to 3rd place and additional prizes such as the Editor’s Choice and the Audience Award).
+The submitted AMV must have been published after May 31, 2024 and must not have won a prize in a contest.
+(This includes a ranking from 1st to 3rd place and additional prizes such as Editor’s Choice and the Audience Award).

 We are of course particularly pleased to receive new AMV submissions.